Title I Parent & Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through PTA events.

-- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as through articles in News You Choose school newsletters, Twitter, PIP, Family Learning Nights and Parent Coffees.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as through articles in News You Choose school newsletters, Twitter, PIP, Family Learning Nights and Family Coffees.

 - Provide ongoing access to resources in the school, such as technology databases and the library database.

 - Provide mentors for students though the MentorWorks program.

 - Provide opportunities to donate and access supplies donated by others, such as backpacks, Family Markets, and weekend food packs.

 - Leverage partnerships with local businesses and organizations to enhance school programs and events, such as El Paso and other community businesses.

-- Support parents in accessing county and community resources, such as employment, Free and Reduced Lunch, REC Pack, clinics and important documents through our Parent Liaison and social worker.
+- Support families in accessing county and community resources, such as employment, Free and Reduced Lunch, REC Pack, clinics and important documents through our Family Liaison and social worker.

 - Offer outreach and training for targeted families, such as HIPPY.

 Welcoming All Families

 Efforts will be made to ensure that all parents/caregivers are welcomed and provided opportunities to actively engage within the school, including the following:

 - Create a welcoming atmosphere at the school with posters that celebrate diversity in languages represented at Bren mar Park, bilingual signage throughout the school and communications translated.

 - Provide interpretation services for teacher conferences, workshops, and meetings.

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

-- Support two-way communication between families and staff through assistance of a parent liaison for parent conferences, News You Choose school newsletters, the school’s Title 1 representative, and the PTA.
+- Support two-way communication between families and staff through assistance of a Family Liaison for conferences, News You Choose school newsletters, the school’s Title 1 representative, and the PTA.